Construction Cost Estimating: What It Is & How Does it Work

 3. Management of resources: With an insight into the tasks and timelines at hand, this can ensure you have the skills to identify resource gaps, hire people as needed and take on projects with confidence.

-The cost estimating process
+The cost estimating process: A step-by-step guide

 All projects benefit significantly from following a deliberate and thoughtful process in cost estimation.
 The cost estimating process requires good judgment and planning to achieve the best results from a project.
 One needs to have a basic understanding of the construction process to understand the cost estimation process properly.
 The following steps provide a guideline when making a construction estimate.